Payday loans in Quebec

 Watch out for unlicensed lenders

 Borrowing online can be a lot more convenient than visiting a payday lender in person.
 But it also comes with a higher chance of borrowing from an unlicensed lender.
-These lenders can be dangerous for the following reasons:
+You’ll need to watch out for the following:

 - Illegally high interest rates or fees.
-If you aren’t borrowing from a lender that’s working legally, there’s a chance you’ll end up paying more than Quebec allows lenders to charge you.
+If you aren’t borrowing from a lender that’s working legally, there’s a chance you’ll end up paying more than Quebec allows lenders to charge.

 - Identity theft.
 Unlicensed lenders sometimes sell personal financial information to third parties, which could potentially lead to identity theft or a hacked bank account.